huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param array tiles: array of tiles to set.
+   :param tiles: array of tiles to set.
 Each tile is an object of the form ``{tileId, xflip, yflip, palette}``.
 If the array does not have sufficient objects to set all the tiles in the specified range then the remaining tiles will be set with all default values.
+   :type tiles: array
-   :param number tileStart: index of the first tile to set.
+   :param tileStart: index of the first tile to set.
 Defaults to ``0`` (the first tile)
+   :type tileStart: number
-   :param number tileEnd: index of the last tile to set.
+   :param tileEnd: index of the last tile to set.
 Defaults to ``-1`` (the last tile)
+   :type tileEnd: number
-   :param boolean forceRedraw: Force the map view to refresh.
+   :param forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :type forceRedraw: boolean

 .. js:function:: map.getTilePixels(tileId)

    Gets the pixel data for the specified tile.
 The pixel data is an array of indexes indicating which palette color each pixel uses.
 Tiles are 8x8, so the pixel array will be 64 elements long.

-   :returns array: the pixel data
+   :returns: the pixel data
+   :rtype: array

 Overlay Functions
 ^^^^^^^^^^^^^^^^^